Generalization in Neural Networks: A Broad Survey: Distribution Generalization

 While the effects of context are not always so straightforward, this example from fruit flies highlights one way in which priorities can shift in response to context while keeping the essential structure of a decision-making process intact.
-An analogous design in a deep learning setting might respond to changing environments through incorporate context-sensitive hyperparameters such as activation thresholds; approaches along such lines are discussed in the next section.
+Along similar lines, deep learning models could incorporate dramatic changes in the population of test cases through relatively simple responses.
+For instance, hyperparameters such as activation thresholds could be designed to depend upon case- or distribution-specific factors.